Soft-Contact/resto/specs/resto_json_api.md

 * ``eans`` - EAN codes of the article given as an array of strings.
 * ``kitchenPrintingGroupID`` - Kitchen printing group ID of the article
 * ``kitchenPrintingGroupName`` - Kitchen printing group name of the article

+<a name="extendedarticle_import"></a>
+### Extended Article (import)

+The articles imported by the ``importArticles`` method are objects of ``ExtendedArticle`` with a subset of supported properties as specified below.
+The article in Restolution is identified by the ``saleArticleID`` for sale article properties and ``storageArticleID` for storage article properties.
+Imported articles must have at least either of these properties and can also have both.

+* ``articleName`` _[string, max 50 chars, required]_ - article name
+* ``articleGroupID`` _[string, numeric, required]_ - article group ID of this article, the article group's number in Restolution
+* ``saleArticleID`` _[string, numeric, required]_ - sale article ID of this article if it is a sale article, sale article number in Restolution
+* ``clientUUID``  _[string, optional]_ - globally unique identifier of the Restolution client that this article belongs to (a type 4 UUID as specified by RFC 4122).
+If set, the article will be imported only to this client.
+* ``prices`` _[array, optional]_ - An array of [price list](https://github.com/Soft-Contact/resto/issues/9#pricelist) objects that are active for this article.
+See [getArticles](https://github.com/Soft-Contact/resto/issues/9) method for details.
+Note: only "prices", "priceListID", "priceID" and "priceWithTax" are supported.
+Other properties will be ignored.

 <a name="contentarticle"></a>
 ### Content Article